 Head to the pool and trade in your boredom for a full-body workout.
 Swimming can also help you de-stress when other methods for quieting your monkey mind don’t work.

-If you have time on your hands, why not explore your own city or town for the day?
-Get a guided tour from your local tourism office.
+If you have time on your hands, why not go out for a nice run.

 Instead of griping about how boring the day has been, try to infuse awe and wonder into it by watching a sunset.
 There are no rules on how you should watch the sun dipping in the west.
 Nevertheless, it will lift your mood and gives you a chance to be present now.